 These will be particularly helpful in seeing what it takes to rank your blog content high in organic search results, increase brand awareness and bring in more readers from search engines.

-Considering that the average post length in 2014 was 808 words, that’s a whopping 30% increase in just a few short years.
+Considering that the average post length in 2014 was 808 words, that’s pretty massive increase in less than ten years.
 Again, this blogging statistic is an indicator of how competitive it’s becoming for bloggers to create content that stands out from the competition.

-29. Driving traffic to their websites is a major marketing priority for 54% of marketers.
-(State of Inbound)
+34. Driving traffic to their websites is a major marketing priority for 54% of marketers.
+(HubSpot State of Marketing)

-30. Increase in traffic is proportional to an increase in publishing blog posts.
-Once you publish 21-54 blog posts, your traffic can increase by as much as 30%.
+35. Increase in traffic is proportional to an increase in publishing blog posts.
+Once you publish 21-54 blog posts, your blog traffic can increase by as much as 30%.
 (Traffic Generation Cafe)

 Blogging is the backbone of an effective SEO strategy—because it’s the content you create on your blog that stands a higher chance of ranking for competitive keywords (if you learn how to do keyword research, that is).
 To maximize your ability to rank your content high in search results, Google and the other major search engines demand content that’s: